daratourt/Analysis-of-SMOTE-to-Heterogeneous-and-Homogeneous-Models-to-Deal-with-Imbalanced-Health-Data/README.md

-# Analysis-of-SMOTE-to-Heterogeneous-and-Homogeneous-Models-to-Deal-with-Imbalanced-Health-Data
-Comparative Analysis of SMOTE to Heterogeneous and Homogeneous Models to Deal with Imbalanced Health Data: A Case Study of Stroke Prediction
+# Comparative Analysis of SMOTE to Heterogeneous and Homogeneous Models to Deal with Imbalanced Health Data: A Case Study of Stroke Prediction